 In order to run a company that offers financial services, in most cases authorisation from FI will be required.
-This applies to banks, payment services companies, exchange and clearing houses, fund companies, funds, insurance companies, insurance intermediaries, building societies, credit-market companies, electronic money issuers and investment firms.
+This applies to banks, payment services companies, exchange and clearing houses, fund companies, funds, insurance companies, insurance intermediaries, building societies, consumer credit institutions, credit-market companies, electronic money issuers and investment firms.

 When FI has received an application, we verify factors including the company's access to capital, business plan, owners and management.

 A company that has received authorisation comes under FI's supervision.
-FI's supervision of companies is conducted based on an assessment of the risk in different operations and how large the negative consequences might be if something goes wrong.
+FI's supervision of companies is conducted based on an assessment of the risk in different operations and how large the negative consequences for society or consumers might be if something goes wrong.

 The following categories of companies do not need to apply for authorisation from FI to conduct their business.
-It is sufficient that they apply to register their business.
+It is sufficient if they apply to register their business.

 Registered companies are not under FI's supervision the same manner as companies that have authorisation.
 At the time of registration, FI checks that each company fulfils the requirements for registration, such as the suitability of owners and management and, in the case of financial institutions, compliance with the anti-money laundering regulatory framework.
 At least once a year, FI thus verifies that the registered companies meet the requirements imposed upon them.
 FI must be notified of any changes in management or in a qualifying ownership holding of a registered company.